 After visiting a few vendors, we finalised the purchase of the desktops.
 With an intention to save on the transportation expenses, my friend suggested that we do self-transportation of the Desktops rather than asking the vendor to deliver them.

-On my way back, i was pondering whether it was 70 rupees or 170 rupees that i heard.
+On my way back, I was pondering whether it was 70 rupees or 170 rupees that I heard.
 I tried reaching my friend but to no avail.
 I did not want to embarrass myself if it was 170 and I offered only 70.
 At the same time, I did not want to ask the Auto driver because I felt if I told him my conundrum, he would pick the higher number of 170.
 My earlier experiences with the Auto guys was not the best of ones.

-With a remorse already kicking in seeing him trying to give the change, I signalled him to keep the change.
+With remorse already kicking in seeing him trying to give the change, I signalled him to keep the change.
 His reaction was something that I would remember for a long time.
 My words would fail to carry the exact emotion he displayed.
-He was not doubt elated.
-With a feeling of gratitude large writ on his face he folded his hands and proceeded to bow down.
+He did not doubt elated.
+With a feeling of gratitude large writ on his face, he folded his hands and proceeded to bow down.
 I knew what was coming and quickly stopped him in his tracks.
 I bid farewell and took the stairs.

-I never imagined that 30 rupees would evoke so much of an emotion in someone.
+I never imagined that 30 rupees would evoke so much emotion in someone.
 Might be he was already frustrated with all the haggling people do while hiring an Auto that even he did not expect that someone would ask him to keep the change.
-Or it could be that my friend was quite adamant with fixing the fare at 70 rupees that this came as a surprise for him.
+Or it could be that my friend was quite adamant about fixing the fare at 70 rupees that this came as a surprise for him.

-Nevertheless , the showing of gratitude did shake me up.
+Nevertheless, the showing of gratitude did shake me up.
 It was only a short time earlier that I was not even comfortable with clarifying my doubt about the fare with the suspicion that he would take advantage by saying it was 170 rupees.

 The notions we carry.